GPU Infrastructure Troubleshooting

 Real-world case: H200 cluster, PXE-booted

-Note for PXE-booted clusters: kernel params are set by the provisioning server, not
+PXE-booted clusters: kernel params set by provisioning server, not

 ACS (Access Control Services)

-ACS controls whether P2P traffic passes through a PCIe switch directly or must route up to the root complex first.
+Controls whether P2P traffic passes through PCIe switch directly or routes up to root complex.

 Normal: GPU0 --[PCIe switch]--> GPU1 (direct)